-- (1) Every veterinarian who treats a racehorse at any location under the jurisdiction of the Commission shall, in writing on the Medication Report Form prescribed by the Commission, report to the official veterinarian or other commission designee at the racetrack where the horse is entered to run or as otherwise specified by the commission, the name of the horse treated, any medication, drug, substance, or procedure administered or prescribed, the name of the trainer of the horse, the date and time of treatment and any other information requested by the official veterinarian. - (2) The Medication Report Form shall be signed by the practicing veterinarian. - (3) The Medication Report Form must be filed by the treating veterinarian not later than post time of the race for which the horse is entered.
-Any such report is confidential and its content shall not be disclosed except in the course of an investigation of a possible violation of these rules or in a proceeding before the stewards or the Commission, or to the trainer or owner of record at the time of treatment.
+- (1) Every veterinarian who treats a racehorse at a facility under the jurisdiction of the Racing Authority shall submit a Veterinarian's Medication Report Form to the official veterinarian or other Regulatory Authority designee in a manner specified by the Regulatory Authority and in an approved format which includes: - (a) the name of the horse treated; - (b) any medication, drug, substance, or procedure administered or prescribed;

-(4) A timely and accurate filing of a Medication Report Form that is consistent with the analytical results of a positive test may be used as a mitigating factor in determining the nature and extent, if any, of a rules violation.
+- (c) the name of the trainer of the horse; - (d) the date and time of treatment; and - (e) any other information requested by the official veterinarian. - (2) The Veterinarian's Medication Report Form shall be signed by the practicing veterinarian or, where reported electronically, shall be submitted by the practicing veterinarian. - (3) The Veterinarian's Medication Report Form must be filed by the treating veterinarian not later than the time designated by the Regulatory Authority on the next race date following administration or prescription of any medication, drug, substance, or procedure. - (4) Any such report is confidential to the extent allowed by state law.
+Access to a report is limited to the regulatory veterinarians and its content shall not be disclosed except in the course of an investigation of a possible violation of these rules or in a proceeding before the Stewards or the Regulatory Authority, or to the trainer or owner of record at the time of treatment. - (5) A timely and accurate filing of a Veterinarian's Medication Report Form that is consistent with the analytical results of a positive test may be used as a mitigating factor in determining the nature and extent, if any, of a rules violation.